robinrob/rsmithio/_posts/2018-02-02-when-to-write-unit-tests.md

 to save me a lot of overall development time upfront, [never mind](https://english.stackexchange.com/questions/12752/what-is-the-difference-between-nevermind-and-never-mind) on-going maintenance time.
 Automating testing is a natural programmer's instinct.
 * **They increase reliability**.
 Automated tests are *automated*, so they always do their job properly.
 * **They help you to understand the code**.
-Whenever I need to remind myself what a particular piece of code does, or are learning it for the first time, I always find reading the tests to be extremely helpful.
+Whenever I need to remind myself what a particular piece of code does, or am learning it for the first time, I always find reading the tests to be extremely helpful.
 * **They make refactoring much much easier**.
 I can't imagine having to refactor complex code that doesn't have tests, as I've never done it nor had to.